WarBuggy/in254/design.md

 * Definition: Stamina represents both the physical and mental energy of an inmate.
 * Range: 0–150 (100 is standard).
 * Effects on Productivity:
+  * A maximum of 80 stamina can be deducted during work period.
   * Stamina ≥ 50: Inmate works at 100% capacity.
   * 20 ≤ Stamina < 50: Inmate works at 70% capacity.
   * 0 < Stamina < 20: Inmate works at 30% capacity if forced; otherwise refuses.